Telework at the ATIP Office of Correctional Service Canada

 Recommendations for mitigation

-A TRA was undertaken by the CSC IT Security group on the IT systems, telecommunication devices, and assets being used by teleworkers, such as remote access to ATIPflow, OMS, internet and e-mail.
+A threat risk assessment (TRA) was undertaken by the CSC IT Security group on the IT systems, telecommunication devices, and assets being used by teleworkers, such as remote access to:

 The risks identified in the TRA were mitigated by incorporating the recommendations into CSC policies, procedures, guidelines and training.